frequently asked questions

 Do you need more volunteers?

-Yes, Repair Cafe is often limited by the number of volunteers, we welcome anyone who would like to offer their time to the community.
-We need people to help with hosting our events as well as volunteers to help our guests with their broken things.
+Yes, Repair Cafe is often limited by the number of volunteers.
+We welcome anyone who would like to offer their time to the community.
+We need people to help host our events, as well as volunteers to help our guests with broken items.

 Do I need to be an expert to volunteer as a Repairer?

-No, many repairs are simple, the simplest cases are misunderstanding about how something work.
-For example several times a year we help someone empty their vacuum cleaner.
-If you are willing to take a systematic approach to a problem you can help the community.
+No, many repairs are simple; the simplest cases are misunderstandings about how something works.
+For example, several times a year, we help someone empty their vacuum cleaner.
+If you are willing to take a systematic approach to a problem, you can help the community.

-We do also welcome experts no matter what your skill level the community can benefit from your help.
+We also welcome experts, no matter what your skill level, the community can benefit from your help.